-The Families First Coronavirus Response Act (FFCRA), also referred to as H.R.
-6201 and signed into law by President Donald Trump on March 18, 2020, has sent the business community scrambling to figure out what this means for them as they grapple with the workplace implications of COVID-19.
+The Families First Coronavirus Response Act (FFCRA), signed into law by President Donald Trump on March 18, 2020, has sent the business community scrambling to figure out what this means for them as they grapple with the workplace implications of COVID-19.

-For small and medium-sized employers in Hawaii, the biggest, immediate impact of the Act—which takes effect on April 1, 2020—is the expansion of FMLA and mandatory paid sick leave provisions.
+For small and medium-sized employers in Hawaii, the biggest, immediate impact of the Act—which took effect on April 1, 2020—is the mandatory paid sick leave and expanded FMLA provisions.

-“FFCRA will provide much-needed relief to the thousands of workers affected by this global pandemic that has been devastating for businesses, their employees, and employees’ families,” says Michele Kauinui, Director of HR Services at simplicityHR by ALTRES.
+“FFCRA was intended to provide relief to workers affected by this global pandemic that has been devastating for businesses, their employees, and employees’ families,” says Michele Kauinui, Director of HR Services at simplicityHR by ALTRES.
 “Businesses with fewer than 500 employees are provided refundable tax credits that reimburse them for the cost of providing paid sick and family leave related to COVID-19.

 The huge bill also includes provisions for providing free coronavirus testing, enhanced unemployment insurance, and additional funding for food safety programs.
-Paid leave benefits are covered under two provisions of FFCRA: the Emergency Family and Medical Leave Expansion Act and the Emergency Paid Sick Leave Act.
+Paid leave benefits are covered under two provisions of FFCRA: the Emergency Paid Sick Leave Act and the Emergency Family and Medical Leave Expansion Act.